gyurci08/proxmox-deploy/README.md

 # Proxmox Automated Landscape Install

 This project enables fully automated Proxmox VM deployment and management using a single command and a centralized configuration file.
-All environment-specific values are managed in `config.yml`, and the process is orchestrated via the `init.sh` script.
+All environment-specific values are managed in `config.yml`, and the process is orchestrated via the `controller.sh` script.

 ## 1. Prerequisites